What's behind Russia-Saudi Arabia oil price war that's sent markets plunging?

 An all-out price war

-When there has been an imbalance between supply and demand of oil in the past, oil-producing countries have agreed to reduce the supply to shore up prices, Manouchehr Takin an international oil and energy consultant who previously worked for OPEC explained.
+When there has been an imbalance between supply and demand of oil in the past, oil-producing countries have agreed to reduce the supply to shore up prices, said Manouchehr Takin, an international oil and energy consultant who previously worked for OPEC.

 But this time, OPEC — the Organization of the Petroleum Exporting Countries — and Russia failed to agree on a way to deal with the price fall caused by the virus.